SSH Key Management & SSH Key managers

 This is going to be a quick read.
 Ever since diving into the infrastructure security space I started to get this question often:

+You must not be looking for an SSH key managers.
 There’s a much simpler way.

 The need for SSH Key Management

 Let’s do a quick overview of SSH key authentication.
 Any authentication scheme based on asymmetric cryptography, including SSH, uses a pair of keys:

 - A private key which is never shared with anyone.
 Usually users generate their